processone/docs.ejabberd.im/content/admin/configuration.md

 A test client can be found on Github: [Websocket test client](https://github.com/processone/xmpp-websocket-client)

 <!-- TODO We should probably embed a test Websocket client on the Websocket info get page. -->

+## mod_jidprep

+This module allows XMPP clients to ask the server to normalize a JID as per the rules specified in [`RFC 6122: XMPP Address Format`][129].
+This might be useful for clients in certain constrained environments, or for testing purposes.

+Options:

+**`access: AccessName`**:   This option defines which access rule will be
+	used to control who is allowed to use this service.
+The default is `local`.

 ## mod_last